TV celebrities and coaches charged in college bribery scheme

 Prosecutors said that parents paid Singer big money from 2011 through last month to bribe coaches and administrators to falsely make their children look like star athletes to boost their chances of getting accepted.
 The consultant also hired ringers to take college entrance exams for students, and paid off insiders at testing centers to correct students' answers.

-Parents spent anywhere from $200,000 to $6.5 million to guarantee their children's admission, officials said.
+Some parents spent hundreds of thousands of dollars and some as much as $6.5 million to guarantee their children's admission, officials said.

 "For every student admitted through fraud, an honest and genuinely talented student was rejected," Lelling said.

-Note: This story has been corrected to reflect Loughlin had not been arrested.